gvwilson/thirdbit/src/fiction/bear/index.md

 With a rattle and a prolonged squeak, the gate swung open.

 The crowd outside fell silent.
-Bortja stepped down from her crate to stand with her hands clasped in front of her.
+Bortje stepped down from her crate to stand with her hands clasped in front of her.
 "In ranks!" the prince ordered, his voice cracking.
 He strode forward,